ilkkamtk/WSK/Week5/01-react-start.md

     export default Home;
     ```

 1. We can split the JSX code to separate logical components.
 Let's creta a new reusable for displaying all of the media rows for each item in the array.
-Create a new file `src/components/MediaRow.tsx` and add the following code:
+Create a new file `src/components/MediaRow.jsx` and add the following code:

     ```js
-    // src/components/MediaRow.tsx
+    // src/components/MediaRow.jsx
     const MediaRow = (props: {item: MediaItem}) => {
       const {item} = props;
       return (
-        // TODO: move <tr> element  for each item property from Home.tsx here );
+        // TODO: move <tr> element  for each item property from Home.jsx here );
     };
     ```

-1. Import the new component to `Home.tsx` and use it instead of the `<tr>` element:
+1. Import the new component to `Home.jsx` and use it instead of the `<tr>` element:

     ```js
     import MediaRow from './MediaRow';